Jimako-e107-plugins/chatbox/README.md

 The plugin itself is not branded as efiction and carries no efiction-specific prefixes, classes, or assumptions.
 It is meant to be useful to the wider e107 community, including users who do not run the efiction theme.

-Other plugins in the efiction distribution will follow the same conventions documented here (plugin-name CSS prefix, template-based HTML, Bootstrap 5 only, etc.) so that themes targeting one plugin in the family will recognize patterns from the others.
+Other plugins in the efiction distribution will follow the same conventions (plugin-name CSS prefix, template-based HTML, Bootstrap 5 only, etc.) so that themes targeting one plugin in the family will recognize patterns from the others.

 ---

 ## Contributing

-Discussion and feedback welcome via GitHub issues.
-The rewrite is being done in stages:
+Discussion and feedback welcome via GitHub issues and pull requests.

-1. **Inventory pass** — catalog every HTML element the original plugin emits (form inputs, post list items, mod controls, emote picker, error messages), with current classes and inline styles. *No code changes yet — this is mapping.*
-2. **Naming convention finalized** — see [Naming conventions](#naming-conventions) above.
-3. **Rewrite `chatbox_template.php` first** — smallest, most contained file.
-Validates the approach before tackling the larger files.
-4. **Rewrite `chatbox.php`** — the main file, where the form HTML currently lives in PHP strings.
-5. **Rewrite `chatbox_shortcodes.php`** — shortcode output cleaned up to match new conventions.
-6. **Extract JavaScript** to `chatbox.js`.
-7. **Documentation pass** — class reference, template override examples, theming guide.
+The rewrite is being done in stages, tracked in [`DEV_NOTES.md`](DEV_NOTES.md).
+That file also documents the conventions used (CSS, file layout, language constants, etc.) — worth a read before opening a PR.

-If you want to help with any stage, comment on the relevant issue or open a PR.
-Discussion of conventions is especially welcome before code is written for them.
+Discussion of conventions is welcome before code is written for them.

 ---